 Your health care provider must tell you in writing if they deny your request for your medical record.
 They must tell you why your request was denied.
-They also must tell you if you have a right to have their decision reviewed and how you can file a complaint.
+They also must tell you if you have a right to have their decision reviewed and how you can file a complaint with the Office for Civil Rights, HHS.